Particle acceleration up to the synchrotron burn-off limit in relativistic magnetized turbulence: Discussion

 In this broad (and perhaps too rapidly surveyed) context, our present findings open new avenues for understanding the very high-energy emission of the Crab nebula.
 In particular, they suggest that synchrotron radiation at the burn-off limit could result from particle acceleration in ideal electric fields driven by turbulent plasma motions.
 They also suggest that the flaring states could reflect intrinsic variability within the accelerator, rather than the emergence of a new component atop a steady flux.

-In fact, observations of flux depressions -- including the occasional disappearance of the Crab nebula from the 100--300~MeV band -- indicate that the mean flux does not set a floor value~\cite{2020MNRAS.496.5227P}.
+In fact, observations of flux depressions -- including the occasional disappearance of the Crab nebula from the 100--300~MeV band -- indicate that the mean flux does not set a floor value~\cite{2020MNRAS.496.5227P,2020A&A...638A.147Y}.
 A recent analysis of the Crab's variability has further revealed that flares occur on average every $0.7\,$yr and can last from several hours to about $0.1\,$yr \cite{2021ApJ...908...65H}.
 Our numerical modeling, which predicts strong variability at the highest synchrotron photon energies and a broadband power spectrum of variability timescales, is consistent with these observations.

 Interestingly, the hierarchy of Lorentz factors characterizing the present simulations is not dissimilar to that expected in the Crab nebula.
 To fix ideas, we consider a strongly turbulent region downstream of the termination shock, with reference values of $\sigma \simeq 1\,\hat\sigma$, $\delta B/B_0 \gtrsim 1$, $\ell_{\rm c} \simeq 0.1\,\hat\ell\,\rm pc$ and $B \approx 200\,\hat{B}\,\mu{\rm G}$, which provide reasonable fiducial parameters for this environment~\cite{2019hepr.confE..33A, 2021Univ....7..448A}.
 Notably, the value of $0.1\,$pc corresponds to the radius of the termination shock in the Crab nebula, and it agrees with the characteristic variability time reported above.
+Additionally, we posit a characteristic postshock Lorentz factor, prior to turbulent acceleration, of order $10^5$~\cite{2019MNRAS.489.2403L}.
+With respect to our numerical modeling, this Lorentz factor aligns with $\sim\gamma_{\rm th}$.
 Direct estimates of the characteristic Lorentz factors then yield (using $\kappa=10$)